foundling/coaster/README.md

 [![Build Status](https://travis-ci.org/foundling/coaster.svg?branch=modular)](https://travis-ci.org/foundling/coaster)
 ## Coaster.js

-Coaster.js is a tiny web framework that provides a template engine (underscore) and some basic restful abstractions to help you to handle all your favorite HTTP requests, including GET, POST, PUT, PATCH and DELETE with the utmost ease.
+Coaster.js is a tiny web framework that provides a template engine (underscore) and some basic restful abstractions to help you to handle all your favorite HTTP requests, including GET, POST, PUT, PATCH and DELETE with the utmost, magic-free ease.

+#### Hard Dependencies
++ Underscore (hooks into more templating engines forthcoming).

 #### Installation Instructions